Lowest Mortgage Rate in Canada. Starting from 2.49%

 And just as you suspect, the rules for prefab mortgage approval are different, and can impact the lender choice available to you.
 Here's how this financing works.

-• Mobile, manufactured, and modular homes are all types of prefabricated housing.
+• Mobile, manufactured, and modular homes are all types of prefabricated housing in Canada.

 Finance on Land Owned?
 (Traditional Mortgage) Finance on Land Leased?
 (Chattel Loan)